zeam-vm/GPU-Erlang-WS-2018/description.md

 Table \ref{result} shows the result of the benchmarks.

-* Benchmark9 is 1.76--2.12 times faster than pure Elixir (Benchmark1 and Benchmark3).
+* Elixir\_Rustler\_GPU is 1.76--2.12 times faster than pure Elixir (Elixir\_recursive and Elixir\_inlining).
-* The ratio of the difference between Benchmark9 and Empty is 8.29--10.5 percents.
+* The ratio of the difference between Elixir\_Rustler\_GPU and Empty is 8.29--10.5 percents.
 We indentify that it is net execution time apart from the overhead of the conversions between expressions of a list in Elixir and a vector in Rust.
-* Pure Elixir and Benchmark9 is 1.19--1.53 times and 2.52--2.7 times faster than Python\_CPU, respectively.
+* Pure Elixir and Elixir\_Rustler\_GPU is 1.19--1.53 times and 2.52--2.7 times faster than Python\_CPU, respectively.
-* Benchmark9 is almost as fast as Python\_GPU.
+* Elixir\_Rustler\_GPU is almost as fast as Python\_GPU.
-* The ratios of the difference between Bnechmark8 and Rust\_CPU and between Benchmark9 and Rust\_GPU is 72.0--78.2 and 71.7--82.3 percents, respectively.
+* The ratios of the difference between Bnechmark8 and Rust\_CPU and between Elixir\_Rustler\_GPU and Rust\_GPU is 72.0--78.2 and 71.7--82.3 percents, respectively.
 We identify that it is the overhead of Erlang VM.
-* Rust\_GPU is 3.54--5.66 times faster than Benchmark9 and Python\_GPU.
+* Rust\_GPU is 3.54--5.66 times faster than Elixir\_Rustler\_GPU and Python\_GPU.
 This is the potential of optimization.

 \begin{table*}[t]
 \centering